-One of the foremost marine photographers, Kos is a woman in the danger zone.
+One of the foremost yachting & action photographers, Kos is a woman in the danger zone.
 Leaping between racing boats in rough weather, climbing 200ft masts of the largest superyachts and diving deep beneath the surface of the ocean, her bravery in pursuit of the most dramatic images is respected throughout the photographic world.
 Magazines, yacht owners, sports fashion houses and advertising agencies commission Kos for her artistic abilities year after year.

 Whilst being an award-winning action sports photographer and amongst the best in the world, Kos always brings an artistic viewpoint to her breathtaking images.
 “The sea is a constantly moving canvas” and her quest is to capture the most challenging and elusive photographs of her subjects whether a graphic image of the sails of a racing yacht, the rhythmical wave pattern of a powerboat crashing the surface of the sea or an Olympic diver the split second before he breaks the surface.
 These kinetic images don’t happen by chance – they take a lot of planning.

 Predicting the dynamics of a photo-shoot or a fast-moving sports event is as much a mental challenge as a physical one.
 “You are working on a moving platform shooting a moving subject, add in the waves that are unpredictable and keep crashing over your expensive equipment and you have a challenging mixture.
 It takes time and experience to work with the elements, to shoot between the troughs of the waves, balance yourself, keep the equipment dry and anticipate ahead of time when the action is going to happen.”